+Prerequisite: Counter Registration Required.

 MUEP 591

 Directed Study in Music Education and Pedagogy

 Directed study follows a syllabus set primarily by the instructor to meet the needs or interests of an individual student or small group of students.
 The main goal of directed study is knowledge or skill acquisition, not research or creative work.
 Units: Variable.

 Prerequisite: Counter Registration Required

 MUEP 595

 Internship in Music Pedagogy

 An experience-based project in music developed in consultation with a designated supervisor and a conservatory faculty member, comprising a work component and an academic component.
 The academic component of the internship, carried out under the supervision of the faculty member, may include readings related to the substance of the internship, discussions with the faculty member, and a written report or other culminating project appropriate to the discipline.
 Units: Variable.

 Prerequisite: Counter Registration Required

 MUEP 599

 Independent Study in Music Pedagogy

 Students considering an honors project should register for independent study for one or more terms.
 Units: Variable.

 Prerequisite: Counter Registration Required.

 MUEP 660

 Advanced Methods in Teaching Music

-The seminar will engage students in critical reflection upon their student teaching experience.
+The seminar will engage students in critical reflection upon their teaching experience.
 Concrete and theoretical problems having to do with teaching and learning will be explored (e.g., classroom management, assessment of pupil performance, curriculum design, instructional methods), as will issues having to do with educational policy and school organization.
 Units: 3.

 Prerequisite: Concurrent enrollment in MUEP 680 or consent of the instructor

 MUEP 680

 Student Teaching

 Student teaching assignments for 18-week public or private school semesters are contracted with local Fox Valley schools within a 45 mile radius of campus.
-Concurrent registration in MUEP 660 Student Teaching Seminar is required.
+Concurrent registration in MUEP 660 Advanced Methods in Teaching Music is required.
 Units: 18.

-Prerequisite: Completion of all methods courses and consent of instructor
+Prerequisite: Senior standing and admission to student teaching program; contact department chair about specific prerequisites and co-requisites

 MUEP 685

 International Student Teaching

 This is an overseas student teaching option in music.
 After nine weeks of student teaching in the greater Fox Valley, students will be placed in one of 16 countries to complete the student teaching practicum.
 International student teaching is available during 13th term.
 For students in the five-year double-degree program, a 16th term of student teaching is available under the same policy.
 Students must have been admitted to the student teaching program and have met all requirements for domestic student teaching.
 Contact the department chair for additional admission and fee requirements.
 Units: 18.

 Prerequisite: Senior standing and admission to student teaching program; contact the music education department chair about specific prerequisites, co-requisites, admission and fee requirements

 MUEP 690

 Tutorial in Music Pedagogy

 Units: Variable.